Apologies for not having written in a while. I’ve been away at sea on the HMS Bark Endeavour with my good friend Gertrude.

 Hope this letter finds you well.

 Do you like to keep journals or press flowers?
 Has anyone ever stolen your sketchbooks, paper scraps or art materials?
 Have you ever been wrestled to the ground by a mouse with a potty mouth?
-Morris would love to hear from you, so please feel free to hit the comments box.
+Morris would love to hear from you, so drop him a line under his Instagram, Facebook or Twitter shares.

 Morris will get back to you mouse style.